 Here are 10 of the most practical and effective methods:

-1. Now that the majority of recruitment, selection, interviews, induction and onboarding is carried out online, it is even more important for leaders, managers and organizations as a whole to ensure that all communication is open and honest about the real responsibilities of the role and the actual culture of the organization.
-Then pay attention to how new employees acquire the necessary knowledge, skills and behaviours to become effective remote team members by ensuring that any ‘on the job training’ is conducted by fully engaged individuals, not by ‘nay-sayers’ or those suffering from presenteeism or screen fatigue.
+1. Now that the majority of recruitment, selection, interviews, induction, and onboarding is carried out online, it is even more important for leaders, managers, and organizations as a whole to ensure that all communication is open and honest about the real responsibilities of the role and the actual culture of the organization.
+Then pay attention to how new employees acquire the necessary knowledge, skills, and behaviours to become effective remote team members by ensuring that any ‘on the job training’ is conducted by fully engaged individuals, not by ‘nay-sayers’ or those suffering from presenteeism or screen fatigue.

-3. In addition to more formal 1:1s to assess performance and identify any key issues, many managers are holding daily informal catch ups via video calls so that their team members can have a non-work conversation to replicate their coffee breaks or water cooler conversations.
+3. In addition to more formal 1:1s to assess performance and identify any key issues, many managers are still holding regular informal catch ups via video calls so that their team members can have a non-work conversation to replicate their coffee breaks or water cooler conversations.
 Some of these gatherings are compulsory, others optional, but if a team member consistently doesn’t join in with these get togethers, or any online work social events, it’s key for their line manager to have a chat with them 1:1 to find out the reason behind this.

 5. Common complaints from remote workers are that they don’t feel part of an organization, they’ve lost their sense of belonging and teamship, that they feel they are operating in a vacuum and are lacking recognition.
-Managers who create high performing teams focus on identifying and developing strengths, as well as dealing with performance issues, in order to be motivational, inspirational and encourage higher levels of engagement.
+Managers who create high performing teams focus on identifying and developing strengths, as well as dealing with performance issues, in order to be motivational, inspirational, and encourage higher levels of engagement.
 Regular, balanced feedback, recognition and praise for good work, especially from a senior manager, all contribute considerably to the employee feeling valued.
 Almost 70% of workers say they would work harder if they felt valued.
 Avoid being a demotivating manager, who delivers positive feedback, always followed by a ‘but’: ‘…but, this could be improved’ or ‘…but, you could do x or y better.’

 8. Employees are seventeen times more likely to be engaged if their manager is aware of the current projects they are working on, with increased engagement as a result of a line manager taking an active interest in the life of their employee, again reinforcing the need for regular communication.